What are development contributions plans?

 How are development contributions plans calculated?

-Contributions for development are based on the location of a development as to whether Section 94 or Section 94A applies.
-Section 94A is calculated on lots/dwellings, Section 7.12 is calculated on the cost of development work, and for some commercial developments, the number of car parking spaces.
+Contributions for development are based on the development type as to whether Section 7.11 or Section 7.12 applies.
+Section 7.11 is calculated on lots/dwellings, Section 7.12 is calculated on the cost of development work, and for some commercial developments, the number of car parking spaces.

 How will development contributions be spent?

-Each contributions plan identifies public services and amenities that development contributions will be spent on to meet the demands generated by development.
+Each Development Contributions Plan identifies public services and amenities where development contributions will be spent to meet the demands generated by development.
 Contributions are used to fund infrastructure projects that benefit the public, like roads, bridges, footpaths, community centres, parks and sportsgrounds.

 When is payment of development contributions required?

-Payment of development contributions is generally required prior to the release of the Construction Certificate for the development however, timing of payment will be stated on your consent.
+Payment of development contributions for development applications is generally required prior to the release of the Construction Certificate for the development, however timing of payment will be stated on your consent.
 Complying Development Certificate contributions are required prior to works commencing.

 Which contributions plan applies to my development?